Geoff Hamilton: Background

 Hamilton was born just a few minutes before his twin brother Tony, in Stepney, London.
 His family moved to Broxbourne in Hertfordshire when he was two, and his interest in horticulture was nurtured initially by working on the family's back garden.
 He expanded his knowledge still further by helping out at local nurseries during the school holidays – mainly at the Van Hage nursery at the end of his road.
 He went on to Writtle Agricultural College in Essex where, in 1959, he passed the National Diploma in Horticulture with distinction.

 After graduating from agricultural college he became a nurseryman and self-employed landscape gardener, then opened his own garden centre ("The Hamilton Garden Centre") on the outskirts of Kettering in Northamptonshire.
-He began writing a column for Garden News in 1970, and in 1975 became a full-time journalist when he took over as editor of Practical Gardening magazine, where he began his crusade to inform everybody about the joys and benefits of organic gardening.
+He began writing a column for Garden News in 1970, and in 1975 became a full-time journalist when he took over as editor of Practical Gardening magazine, where he began his campaign to inform everybody about the joys and benefits of organic gardening.

 Television and Barnsdale

-Hamilton got his first break into television in 1970 presenting Gardening Diary for Anglia TV which led to guest appearances on BBC1's Gardeners' World.
-From 1979 until his death, he was the show's regular, and longest-serving presenter, and, in 1985, was responsible for moving the show's venue to his own garden at Barnsdale, Oakham, Rutland.
-He was also the creator of several other BBC television gardening series such as The Cottage Garden, The Paradise Garden and The Ornamental Kitchen Garden.
+Hamilton made his television debut in 1970, presenting Gardening Diary for Anglia TV, which led to guest appearances on BBC1's Gardeners' World.
+From 1979 until his death, he was the programme's regular and longest-serving presenter.
+In 1985, he moved the programme's filming location to his own garden at Barnsdale, Oakham, Rutland, where one of his protégés was Adam Frost, who later became a co-presenter of Gardeners' World.
+He also created several other BBC gardening series, including The Cottage Garden, The Paradise Garden and The Ornamental Kitchen Garden.
 Hamilton wrote or co-wrote a number of books to accompany his television series (see below).

-His practical hands-on experience, down-to-earth, cost-saving approach to gardening, his desire to share his failures as well as successes with the audience, combined with a gentle humour were some of the keys to his success and popularity.
-He was a committed and informed early advocate of the organic approach to gardening, helping to dispel the rather widely held belief that organic gardening was slightly odd and 'cranky.'
+Hamilton's practical, hands-on experience, down-to-earth and cost-conscious approach to gardening, willingness to share his failures as well as his successes, and gentle humour were among the factors contributing to his popularity.
+He was an early and influential advocate of organic gardening, helping to challenge the widespread perception that organic gardening was unconventional or eccentric.

-Readers of Amateur Gardening magazine nominated Hamilton as Gardener of the Millennium.
-It has remained a puzzle to many in the gardening world that despite his achievements and popularity, he received neither award nor recognition from the Royal Horticultural Society.
-He was, however, awarded an honorary Master of Science Degree by Anglia Polytechnic University in 1994.
+Readers of Amateur Gardening nominated Hamilton as Gardener of the Millennium.
+Despite his achievements and popularity, he received no award or formal recognition from the Royal Horticultural Society.
+He was, however, awarded an honorary Master of Science degree by Anglia Polytechnic University in 1994.